Roozbeh96/Bayesian-Stochastic-time-series-generator/README.md

 `Bayesian_ST/src/bayesian_st/utils`<br>
 -`Stochastic_generation.py:` Defining object.<br>
 -`Short_time_analysis.m:` Chope signal into the desired length.
 For this file, you need experimental dataset, which I have used Hotwire time resolved dataset ([Link])(https://conservancy.umn.edu/items/e2f507c9-570d-46b6-b70c-939877caf668).
 Fig1 and Fig2 can be generated using this file.
+There is no need to run this file, just use the output vectors, which are standard deviation of fluctuating velocity signal (u^{\prime}/u_{\tau}, w^{\prime}/u_{\tau}) of the chopped time-series velocity signal.